 - Replication: Physical

-Why is the MSCI World index so popular?
+Why is the MSCI World popular?

 MSCI World Index ETFs are popular because they are an easy and low-cost way to invest in the global economy.
 The benefits of global diversification have been well-documented, and the MSCI World index offers a broad and representative sample of stocks from developed markets around the world.
 By investing in an MSCI World Index ETF, investors are getting a well-rounded portfolio with global diversification without the need to pick individual stocks.